Alpakash/the-occupied-traveler-named-triangle/README.md

-# the-occupied-traveler-named-triangle
+# The Occupied Traveler named Triangle
-Making an assignment which checks the occupation, travel info and uses some cool triangles.
+Making an assignment which checks the occupation, travel info and whilst showing some cool triangles.

-Steps taken:
+# Downloaded and Installed
 - Download and install
     - PHP 8.3.0
     - Composer